• Skip to primary navigation

 2. Tell them how they’ll benefit

 Marketing isn’t about you, it’s about them.
 This is especially true in business and content marketing writing.
-Sure, they’ll probably want to know that you have skills, but that’s typically an afterthought.
-What a client usually wants to know is what they can get from you.
+Sure, they’ll probably want to know you have skills, but that’s typically an afterthought.
+What a client typically wants to know is what they can get from you.
 How are you going to solve their problems and make their life easier?
 Explain this in your elevator pitch.

 3. Be specific